ndsurgenor/east-street/README.md

 ## Strategy

-### Agile Planning
-This project was developed using agile methodologies designed to deliver small features in incremental sprints.
-Three sprints in total were created each lasting two weeks.

-All projects were assigned to epics, prioritized under the labels, Must have, should have, could have.
-They were assigned to sprints and story pointed according to complexity.
-"Must have" stories were completed first, "should haves" and then finally "could haves".
-It was done this way to ensure that all core requirements were completed first to give the project a complete feel, with the nice to have features being added should there be capacity.

-A Kanban board was created using GitHub Projects and can be located here and can be viewed to see more information on the project cards.
-All stories except the documentation tasks have a full set of acceptance criteria in order to define the functionality that marks that story as complete.

 ### Milestones & User Stories

-This project was developed with 5 milestones or epics in mind.
+This project was developed with 5 milestones (epics) in mind.
 From each of these milestones a number of dev goals and user stories were created.
 The detail of each of these milestones, goals and stories is outlined below:

 #### Milestone 1 - Initial Setup
-- Dev Goal: set up Django and its supporting libraries (along with the Secret Key) via the IDE in order for development to begin
+- 1.1 - Dev Goal: set up Django and its supporting libraries (along with the Secret Key) via the IDE in order for development to begin
-- Dev Goal: create an early deployment of the site to Heroku to ensure that all is working from the very start and allow continous testing throughout production
+- 1.2 - Dev Goal: create an early deployment of the site to Heroku to ensure that all is working from the very start and allow continous testing throughout production

 #### Milestone 2 - Main Site Pages
-- User Story: as a Site Visitor/User I want to view/access info/links on the home page so that I can easily discern info and make a booking
+- 2.1 - User Story: as a Site Visitor/User I want to access info/links from the home page so that I can easily discern information and make a booking
-- User Story: as a Site Visitor/User I want to view the opening times so that I can see when the restaurant is open before I book
+- 2.2 - User Story: as a Site Visitor/User I want to view the opening times so that I can see when the restaurant is open before I book
-- User Story: as a Site Visitor/User I want to view the restaurant menu so that I can see what food is available before booking
+- 2.3 - User Story: as a Site Visitor/User I want to view the restaurant menu so that I can see what food is available before booking
-- User Story: as a Site Visitor/User I want to view the location/address of the restaurant so that I know where the restaurant is located
+- 2.4 - User Story: as a Site Visitor/User I want to view the location/address of the restaurant so that I know where the restaurant is located

 #### Milestone 3 - Booking Site Access
-- User Story: as a Site Admin I want to view all customer details/bookings so that I can plan for required table numbers/sizes
+- 3.1 - User Story: as a Site Admin I want to view all customer details/bookings so that I can plan for required table numbers/sizes
-- User Story: as a Site Visitor I want to sign up to the site so that I can make bookings
+- 3.2 - User Story: as a Site Visitor I want to sign up to the site so that I can make bookings
-- User Story: as a Site User I want to sign in to the site so that I can make/view/adjust/delete bookings
+- 3.3 - User Story: as a Site User I want to sign in to the site so that I can make/view/adjust/delete bookings
-- User Story: as a Site User I want to be able to log out from the booking area so that no-one can change my details inadvertently or otherwise
+- 3.4 - User Story: as a Site User I want to be able to log out from the booking area so that no-one can change my details inadvertently or otherwise

 #### Milestone 4 - CRUD Functionality
-- User Story: as a Site User I want to make an online booking so that I can secure a table for a particular date, time & group size
+- 4.1 - User Story: as a Site User I want to make an online booking so that I can secure a table for a particular date, time & group size
-- User Story: as a Site User I want to view my booking(s) so that I can see if it has been recorded correctly and remind myself of its details
+- 4.2 - User Story: as a Site User I want to view my booking(s) so that I can see if it has been recorded correctly and remind myself of its details
-- User Story: as a Site User I want to access/adjust my booking(s) so that I can correct an error/make necessary changes
+- 4.3 - User Story: as a Site User I want to access/adjust my booking(s) so that I can correct an error/make necessary changes
-- User Story: as a Site User I want to cancel my booking(s) so that it/they no longer appear on the system
+- 4.4 - User Story: as a Site User I want to cancel my booking(s) so that it/they no longer appear on the system
-- User Story: as a Site Admin I want to have the ability to accept/reject new bookings so that I can manage customer numbers within the restaurant
+- 4.5 - User Story: as a Site Admin I want to have the ability to accept/reject new bookings so that I can manage customer numbers within the restaurant

-#### Milestone 5 - Defensive Coding
+#### Milestone 5 - Additional Coding
-- User Story: as a Site Admin I want to prevent bookings being made for unavailable dates/times so that bookings are not made when the restaurant is closed
+- 5.1 - User Story: as a Site Admin I want to prevent bookings being made for unavailable dates/times so that bookings are not made when the restaurant is closed
-- Dev Goal: set up 404, 403 and 500 pages to correctly handle access/server issues when the site is in use
+- 5.2 - Dev Goal: set up 404, 403 and 500 pages to correctly handle access/server issues when the site is in use

 ## Scope

-Using these milestones, goals and stories to guide my thinking, the following features were planned:
+Using these milestones, goals, and stories to guide my thinking, the following was planned as the scope of the project:

 - Responsive Design allowing full functionality and appropraite resizing on all devices from 360px upwards
 - Use of Toggle-menu and hidden elements (e.g. home page image) when site is viewed on tablet/mobile devices